 Dromain C et al. 2019, Clarinet post-hoc analysis

 New objective measures of tumor response that can detect subtle changes in tumor growth are needed to complement RECIST Rusznieweski slides.

+NETs are heterogeneous and some patients may require a closer follow-up/more frequent monitoring, there is a need for an adapted tracking tool (“TGR is an early radiological biomarker able to predict PFS and to identify patients with advanced NETs who may require closer radiological follow‐up.”

 SECTION 6: Introducing TGR – brief overview of TGR

-Tumour Growth rate represents a more sensitive method to evaluate early objective treatment response within NETs, offering prognostic insight into disease biology, PFS and overall survival.
+Tumour Growth Rate represents a more sensitive method to evaluate early objective treatment response within NETs, offering prognostic insight into disease biology, PFS and overall survival.

 First described by Ferte et al, and applied to a retrospective analysis of radiological data from multiple phase 1 oncology trials across mutiple tumor types.
 Ferte et al 2013